 1.11 In those cases indicated in § 1.8.1, a WTDC may be asked to consider the approval of one or more Recommendations.
 The report of any study group(s) or TDAG proposing such action should include information on why such action is proposed.

-1.12 WTDC texts are defined as follows:
+1.12 WTDC texts are defined as follows: {Definitions need to be clarified}

 a) Declaration: Statement of the main outcomes and priorities established by WTDC.
 The declaration is usually named after the conference venue.